Print This Article

 How To Set Up a Housekeeping Plan

-Reader question: How Do I Set Up a Housekeeping Plan?
+A reader wrote in and asked me, “How Do I Set Up a Housekeeping Plan?
 I need a housekeeping plan to get my house clean and clutter free.
 I also want some kind of housekeeping care plan to keep my house up once it looks the way I want.
 Do you use spreadsheets or checklists?
-What do you recommend?
+What do you recommend?”

-Answer: Decluttering your house is a project all by itself!
-For great info on clutter busting, check out our Clutter section in the Home and Housekeeping Department.
-Setting up a Housekeeping Plan for your home is a project that will keep your house cleaning, care and maintenance manageable for you.
-Designing and creating the plan may take a little time up front, but this is time well spent.
-By creating a Housekeeping Plan, you are investing a little time now to save you a lot of time in the future.
+Decluttering your house is a project all by itself!
+For great info on clutter busting, check out our Clutter section.
+Setting up a housekeeping plan for your home is a project that will keep your house cleaning, care and maintenance manageable for you.
+Designing and creating the housekeeping plan may take a little time up front, but this is time well spent.

-What are the benefits of a Housekeeping Plan?
+What are the Benefits of a Housekeeping Plan?

-Having a plan makes maintaining your home manageable.
-A regular schedule takes the guess work out of household tasks; you never need to wonder how long it’s been since something was done.
 Don’t try to clean your whole house in one day!
 Cleaning is easy if you know exactly what needs to be done and when.
-A Housekeeping Plan can also be very useful when delegating work to your family.
+A housekeeping plan can also be very useful when delegating work to your family.

 What Exactly is a Housekeeping Plan?

-A Housekeeping Plan is simply a list or schedule that says what tasks you do on certain days.
+A housekeeping plan is simply a list or schedule that says what tasks you do on certain days.
 Everyone’s plan will be different, since it is tailored to your specific home and family.
 We’ve provided a sample to get you started.
 You’ll need to make small changes to the plan as you go along, until it works just perfectly for your situation.
 Let’s get started.

 How Do I Set Up a Housekeeping Plan?